This post may contain affiliate links.

 A couple of my siblings told me lately that they “couldn’t believe” I hadn’t added this family favorite to the blog yet.
 It’s a recipe I’ve been meaning to add for awhile now and let me tell you, it’s worth the wait!!!

-Cobbler for Chocolate Lovers
+A Chocolate Lovers Dessert

-I've heard this dessert be called many different things over the years.
+I’ve heard this dessert be called many different things over the years.
 My mom always called it Baked Chocolate Pudding.
 A former boss of mine called it boiled water cake.
-I've heard chocolate pudding cake, molten chocolate cake, molten lava cake and everything in between!
-But no matter what you call it, you'll love a change from your typical fruit cobblers!
+I’ve heard chocolate pudding cake, molten chocolate cake, molten lava cake and everything in between!
+But no matter what you call it, you’ll love a change from your typical fruit cobbler recipes!

 Ingredients Needed